Chemical weapons in World War I

-The use of toxic chemicals as weapons dates back thousands of years, but the first large scale use of chemical weapons was during World War I. They were primarily used to demoralize, injure, and kill entrenched defenders, against whom the indiscriminate and generally very slow-moving or static nature of gas clouds would be most effective.
+The use of toxic chemicals as weapons dates back thousands of years, but the first large-scale use of chemical weapons was during World War I. They were primarily used to demoralize, injure, and kill entrenched defenders, against whom the indiscriminate and generally very slow-moving or static nature of gas clouds would be most effective.
 The types of weapons employed ranged from disabling chemicals, such as tear gas, to lethal agents like phosgene, chlorine, and mustard gas.
+These chemical weapons caused medical problems.
 This chemical warfare was a major component of the first global war and first total war of the 20th century.
-The killing capacity of gas was limited, with about 90,000 fatalities from a total of 1.3 million casualties caused by gas attacks.
-Gas was unlike most other weapons of the period because it was possible to develop countermeasures, such as gas masks.
+Gas attack left a strong psychological impact, and estimates go up to about 90,000 fatalities and a total of about 1.3 million casualties.
+However, this would amount to only 3–3.5% of overall casualties, and gas was unlike most other weapons of the period because it was possible to develop countermeasures, such as gas masks.
 In the later stages of the war, as the use of gas increased, its overall effectiveness diminished.
 The widespread use of these agents of chemical warfare, and wartime advances in the composition of high explosives, gave rise to an occasionally expressed view of World War I as "the chemist's war" and also the era where weapons of mass destruction were created.

 The use of poison gas by all major belligerents throughout World War I constituted war crimes as its use violated the 1899 Hague Declaration Concerning Asphyxiating Gases and the 1907 Hague Convention on Land Warfare, which prohibited the use of "poison or poisoned weapons" in warfare.
-Widespread horror and public revulsion at the use of gas and its consequences led to far less use of chemical weapons by combatants during World War II.
+Chemical weapons in World War II saw widespread use by Germany during the Holocaust and by Japan against China.
+Battlefield use against Western Allies was prevented by deterrence.

-History of poison gas in World War I
+Use of poison gas

 1914: Tear gas

-The most frequently used chemicals during World War I were tear-inducing irritants rather than fatal or disabling poisons.
+The most frequently used chemicals during World War I were tear-inducing irritants rather than fatal or disabling poison.
 During World War I, the French Army was the first to employ tear gas, using 26 mm grenades filled with ethyl bromoacetate in August 1914.
 The small quantities of gas delivered, roughly 19 cm3 per cartridge, were not even detected by the Germans.
 The stocks were rapidly consumed and by November a new order was placed by the French military.
 As bromine was scarce among the Entente allies, the active ingredient was changed to chloroacetone.

 In October 1914, German troops fired fragmentation shells filled with a chemical irritant against British positions at Neuve Chapelle; the concentration achieved was so small that it too was barely noticed.

 None of the combatants considered the use of tear gas to be in conflict with the Hague Treaty of 1899, which specifically prohibited the launching of projectiles containing asphyxiating or poisonous gas.